Ukraine war latest: Russian Tu-134 aircraft set on fire over 1,000 km away from Ukraine, claims military intelligence

 In an interview published in the Russian Emergency Ministry’s Oct.
 14 publication, Tatyana Moskalkova, the Russian Ombudsman, said that 112,337 residents from Russia’s Kursk Oblast had left their homes because of hostilities.

-Authorities in Russian border regions reported many Ukrainian attacks as hostilities spilled over the border after Russia launched its full scale of Ukraine.
+Authorities in Russian border regions reported many Ukrainian attacks as hostilities spilled over the border after Russia launched its full scale invasion of Ukraine.

 The evacuation effort intensified after Kyiv’s cross-border incursion into Kursk Oblast early in August.